Srija-Mukh/srija-mukh/README.md

 ### Hello there, I'm Srija  👋

 • 🌱 I’m currently learning:
-- how to make functional and aesthetic websites using React
+- how to make functional and aesthetic apps using React Native and the MERN stack
-- about different Cloud services and how they can be used to design flexible and secure systems
+- about generative AI

 • 🤔 I’m looking to explore:
 - cybersecurity
-- web development
-- microservice development
+- AI

 • 😄 Pronouns: She/Her <br />